Berserker (novel series): First appearances

+Influence

+Saberhagen's Berserkers have been cited as a possible explanation of the Fermi paradox, which wonders where all the alien life is in a universe so vast.
+Saberhagen's concept has been dubbed the Berserker hypothesis.
+It suggests that a particularly paranoid intelligent species would feel compelled to exterminate any peers it detects in the universe.
+David Brin summarized Saberhagen's solution, "We would not have detected extra-terrestrial radio traffic - nor would any ETIS (extra-terrestrial intelligent species) have ever settled on Earth - because all were killed shortly after discovering radio."

+The Berserker hypothesis, formed as a possible solution to the Fermi paradox, takes its name from the series.

 Backstory

 The original Berserkers were designed and built as an ultimate weapon, by a race now known only as the Builders, to wipe out their rivals, the Red Race, in a war which took place at a time corresponding to Earth's Paleolithic era.
 The Builders failed to ensure their own immunity from Berserker attack, or they lost those safeguards through an unknown malfunction that changed the Berserker programming, and they were exterminated by their own creation very shortly after the demise of the Red Race.
 The Berserkers then set out across the galaxy to fulfill their core programmed imperative, which is now, simply, to destroy all life wherever they can find it.

-A similar premise, though on a much smaller scale, was previously introduced by Walter M. Miller, Jr., in the 1954 short story "I Made You", described by reviewer N. Samuelson as "A pure 'sorcerer’s apprentice' sketch, about a war machine on the moon which kills anyone who comes within its range, including one of its programmers, because its control circuits are damaged."